blackdwarf/core-docs/docs/core-concepts/core-sdk/cli/dotnet-install-script.md

 "understands" PowerShell switches so you can use them across the board.

-Installation scripts will download the ZIP/tarball from the CLI build drops and will proceed to install it in either the specified location or in a different location is the `--install-dir` is specified.
-By default, the installation script will download the entire CLI and install it; if you want to get just the shared runtime, you can specify the `--shared-runtime` argument.
+Installation scripts will download the ZIP/tarball from the CLI build drops and will proceed to install it in either the default location or in a location specified by `--install-dir`.
+By default, the installation script will download the SDK and install it; if you want to get just the shared runtime, you can specify the `--shared-runtime` argument.

 By default, the script will add the install location to the $PATH for the current session.
-This can be overriden if the `--no-path` argument is used.
+This can be overridden if the `--no-path` argument is used.

-The install scripts will not install [dependencies](https://github.com/dotnet/cli/tree/rel/1.0.0/Documentation/reqs.md) that are needed for each of the component.
-That is up to the invoker to do prior to installing bits via the script.
+Before running the script, please install the [dependencies](https://github.com/dotnet/cli/tree/rel/1.0.0/Documentation/reqs.md) that are needed.

 You can install a specific version using the `--version` argument.
 The version needs to be specified as 3-part version (e.g. 1.0.0-13232).
-If omitted, it will default to the first global.json found in the hiearchy above the folder the script is invoked in that contains the sdkVersion property and if that is not present it will use Latest.
+If omitted, it will default to the first global.json found in the hierarchy above the folder the script is invoked in that contains the `sdkVersion` property and if that is not present it will use Latest.

 ## Options
 Options are different between script implementations.